green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

     + Example: *NetworkConnectionsProxyContainerProvider*
 - `flow-process-duration` **[integer]**: Max. duration in seconds for how long one flow should take.
 Timeout-Exception is thrown if exceeded.
 - `total-duration` **[integer]**: Max. duration in seconds for how long the whole run  may take.
 Including building containers, baseline, idle, runtime and removal phases.
-- `phase-padding` **[integer]**: Phase padding is by default applied to the end of the phase to capture the last sampling tick, which might be cut-off.
-GMT applies one extra tick to the end of the phase.
-If your phase cut-offs must me microsecond exact you can turn this off.
-Typically not recommended and should be left on.
-See [https://github.com/green-coding-solutions/green-metrics-tool/issues/1129](https://github.com/green-coding-solutions/green-metrics-tool/issues/1129) for details.
 - `dev-no-sleeps` **[integer]**: Does not sleep in between phases and for cool-down periods.
 Beware that this will speed up runs on the cluster but render them invalid.
 - `dev-no-optimizations` **[integer]**: De-activates running the optimizations after a measurement.